trustoverip/TSS0033-technology-stack-acdc/docs/index.md

 ## Terminology

-- `SAI` - Self-Addressing Identifier - any identifier which is deterministaclly generated out of the content, digest of the content
+- `SAID` - Self-Addressing Identifier - any identifier which is deterministaclly generated out of the content, digest of the content

 ## Specification